 I forgot to take a picture of this step (bad blogger!!), but I just used this gorilla glue to glue the candlestick to the plate.

 You just line the rim of the candlestick with glue, press into place, and leave to set for a few hours.
 I then applied a bit of extra glue around the seam where the two pieces meet for extra security.
 That gorilla glue is fabulous stuff though – these puppies aren’t going anywhere.

 And the two-tier.
 Perfect for bigger items like necklaces or bracelets.

 Obviously you could also use these for cupcakes or other little treats on a dessert table.
 You would want the desserts to be wrapped though – I wouldn’t put food straight onto the painted surface.
-It would be super sweet for a gold themed bash!
-I might be having visions of Maya’s 1st birthday party…

 How do you store your jewellery?
 Have it up on the wall or displayed on a shelf?
 I am dreaming about my future closet in our house and planning a serious accessories area.
 Can’t. wait.